Mae Jemison: Early life

 Jemison began studying ballet at the age of 8 or 9 and entered high school at 12 years old, where she joined the cheerleading team and the Modern Dance Club.
 Jemison had a great love for dance from a young age.
 She learned several styles of dance, including African and Japanese, as well as ballet, jazz, and modern dance.
 As a child, Jemison had aspirations of becoming a professional dancer.
 At the age of 14, she auditioned for the leading role of Maria in West Side Story.
 She did not get the leading role but was selected as a background dancer.

 After graduating from Chicago's Morgan Park High School in 1973, Jemison entered Stanford University at the age of 16.
 Although she was young to be leaving home for college, Jemison later said it did not faze her because she was "naive and stubborn enough".
 There were very few other African-American students in Jemison's classes and she continued to experience discrimination from her teachers.
 In an interview with The Des Moines Register in 2008, Jemison said that it was difficult to go to Stanford at 16 but that her youthful arrogance may have helped her; she asserted that some arrogance is necessary for women and minorities to be successful in a white male dominated society.

 At Stanford, Jemison served as head of the Black Students Union.
 She also choreographed a musical and dance production called Out of the Shadows.
-During her senior year in college, she struggled with the choice between going to medical school or pursuing a career as a professional dancer after graduation; she graduated from Stanford in 1977, receiving a B.S. degree in chemical engineering. and B.A. degree in African and African-American studies.
+During her senior year in college, she struggled with the choice between going to medical school or pursuing a career as a professional dancer after graduation; she graduated from Stanford in 1977, receiving a B.S. degree in chemical engineering and B.A. degree in African and African-American studies.
 While at Stanford, she also pursued studies related to her childhood interest in space and first considered applying to NASA.

 Medical career

-Jemison attended Cornell Medical School and during her training, traveled to Cuba, to conduct a study funded by American Medical Student Association and to Thailand, where she worked at a Cambodian refugee camp.
+Jemison attended Cornell Medical School and, during her training, traveled to Cuba to conduct a study funded by the American Medical Student Association and to Thailand, where she worked at a Cambodian refugee camp.
 She also worked for Flying Doctors stationed in East Africa.
 During her years at Cornell, Jemison continued to study dance by enrolling in classes at the Alvin Ailey American Dance Theater.
 After graduating with an M.D. degree in 1981, she interned at Los Angeles County-USC Medical Center in 1982, and worked as a general practitioner for Ross–Loos Medical Group.

 Jemison joined the staff of the Peace Corps in 1983 and served as a medical officer until 1985.
 She was responsible for the health of Peace Corps volunteers serving in Liberia and Sierra Leone.
-Jemison supervised the Peace Corps' pharmacy, laboratory, medical staff as well as providing medical care, writing self-care manuals, and developing and implementing guidelines for health and safety issues.
+Jemison supervised the Peace Corps' pharmacy, laboratory, and medical staff, as well as providing medical care, writing self-care manuals, and developing and implementing guidelines for health and safety issues.
 She also worked with the Centers for Disease Control helping with research for various vaccines.